 WVWA's volunteer community is a diverse group of commited individuals, families and groups that work to support the mission of the organization in many different ways.
 At this time, volunteers are needed for the education program, office and administrative support and Evans-Mumbower Mill maintenance.

-Special Event Volunteers are needed at the Maple Sugaring Festival, Native Plant Sale, Tex Mex 5k Race, Walk the Wissahickon, Green Ribbon Gala, Bird Seed Sale and the Green Ribbon Trail Race.
-At these events, volunteers can help with a wide spectrum of jobs both before and at the event, such as marshalling a race, leading a hike, serving food, assisting with the bird seed orders or helping with the native plant sale.
+Special Event Volunteers are needed at the Maple Sugaring Festival, Tex Mex 5k Race, Walk the Wissahickon, Green Ribbon Gala, and the Green Ribbon Trail Race.
+At these events, volunteers can help with a wide spectrum of jobs both before and at the event, such as marshalling a race, leading a hike, or serving food at various events.
 If you would like to be added to the special event email list, please note that when you sign up.

 The Evans-Mumbower Mill hosts a dedicated group of volunteers who share their passion for history.
 Mill Open House volunteers open and operate the mill seven times a year for the public to tour.